guarddog-dev/VMware_Photon_OVA/README.md

 5. Update the Photon ISO URL/Checksums with newer versions if needed.
 If you wish to do this, you will also likely need to update the photon.json "boot_command" section for the updated OS version.

 6. Install ovftool, git-all, powershell, and packer utilities.
-#### Due to requirements, it is recommended to build this OVA from a Ubuntu Linux desktop with a GUI.

 #### Download the ovftool from VMware Developer (get the lastest version).
 This will require a standard browser like Firefox or Chromium.
 https://developer.vmware.com/web/tool/4.4.0/ovf
 #### setup scripting to be runable